armory/docs-cdaas/content/en/deployment/monitor-deployment.md

   Monitor the status of your deployments and approve or rollback deployments.
 categories: ["Deployment", "Guides"]
 tags: ["Monitor"]
+draft: true
 ---

 ## Monitor deployments using the Deployments UI

-When you navigate to the **Armory Deployments** tab of the UI, you land on the **All Deployments** page, which shows all the apps for a specific Armory CD-as-a-Service environment.
+When you navigate to the **Deployments** tab of the UI, you land on the **All Deployments** page, which shows all the apps for a specific Armory CD-as-a-Service environment.
 If you don't see a deployment that you're expecting to see, refresh the list or verify the Armory CD-as-a-Service environment the app belongs to.
 You can switch environments in the top right menu by clicking on your username.

 On the **All Deployments** page, you can select a specific app to get more details on that app's deployments.
 This brings up a status pane with basic information that includes the following: